 - Portable grills.
 Portable grills are perfect for those who like to cook outdoors or have limited indoor space.
 These grills are lightweight and easy to move around.
 They come in different sizes and styles, from small tabletop models to larger ones that can feed a crowd.

-How to Safely Operate Your Indoor Grill
+How to Grill Indoors Safely

 Indoor grilling is a perfect alternative when you’re craving a delicious, hearty barbecue, but poor weather conditions or a lack of outdoor space prevents you from heading outside.